Almost everyone has heard of the word – boil or boiling. It is a very common term that we use regularly. For example: boiling of water or milk, etc.

 In India, mothers used to tell their kids to boil water or milk.
 It’s a custom that is followed in every Indian household.

-The term pasteurization may to new to many.
+The term pasteurization may be new to many.
 This term is known well by dairy or food technologists.

 No need to worry about it.